CVVisualPSETeam/Dokumente/Testphase/tests.md

                 filter or the filter settings after you have pressed apply, the new filter is automatically applied to the selected images.
 - ___Zoom sychronization:___
-                When opened five checkboxes should be displayed.
+                When opened, five checkboxes should be displayed.
 One for every image and one to indicate that no zoom synchronization is selected.
                 If one image is selected, zooming or scrolling in this image is mapped to the other image so they all show the same section and have the same zoom